Neman, Russia: History

 Ragnit was devastated by Tatars during the Second Northern War in 1656 and again by Swedish forces during the Scanian War in 1678, while the "Great Elector" Frederick William of Brandenburg had achieved full sovereignty over Ducal Prussia by the 1657 Treaty of Wehlau.
 His son and successor Elector Frederick III elevated himself to a King in Prussia in 1701.
 He granted Ragnit town privileges on April 6, 1722.
 It was again destroyed during the Seven Years' War, this time by Russian forces in 1757.

 Incorporated into the Province of East Prussia from 1815, Ragnit became a part of the German Empire upon the Prussian-led unification of Germany in 1871.
 Its castle, having long lost its defensive purpose, became a court and prison.
 On November 1, 1892, a railroad line linking the town with Tilsit (now Sovetsk) was opened.
 It was built to develop the wood industry in the area, but the development did not actually start and the area's economy remained dominated by food production.
 When Germany had to cede the Klaipėda Region north of the Neman River to the Conference of Ambassadors according to the 1919 Treaty of Versailles, Ragnit became a border town.
 In 1922, it lost its status as an administrative capital in favor of Tilsit.
 It was the location of a Nazi prison under Nazi Germany.

 During World War II, on January 19, 1945, Ragnit was captured without a fight by the 3rd Belorussian Front of the Red Army in the course of the East Prussian Offensive.
-Much of the town was destroyed in the fighting, including the castle, which remains ruined.
+Much of the town was destroyed, including the castle, which remains ruined.
 In accordance to the 1945 Potsdam Agreement, the town became a part of Kaliningrad Oblast of the Russian SFSR.
 It was renamed to Neman in 1946.
 Most of the local inhabitants who had not fled during the Soviet conquest of East Prussia were subsequently expelled to Germany in accordance with the Potsdam Agreement.